 - Are solo 401k contributions tax deductible?
-A traditional solo 401k is funded with pre-tax dollars, and contributions are tax deductible.
-However, a Roth solo 401k is funded with after-tax dollars, and contributions are not tax deductible.
+A traditional solo 401k is funded with pre-tax income, and contributions are tax deductible.
+However, a Roth solo 401k is funded with post-tax income, and contributions are not tax deductible.
 While only some solo 401k providers offer a Roth option (like the Ocho Solo 401k), all solo 401k providers come with a pre-tax account by defaul.

 - How do I claim contribution deductions on my income tax?
 If your business is not incorporated, you can report employee and employer deductions together on Form 1040.
 If your business is incorporated, you will need to report employee contributions in your W2, and employer contributions in Form 1120.
 If your corporation is an S corporation, you would fill out Form 1120-S, instead.

 - Are there any other required tax filings for a solo 401k?
 If your solo 401k plan assets exceed $250,000 in value, you are required by the IRS to submit Form 5500-EZ.
 If your plan assets do not exceed $250,000 in value, there are no other required tax filings each year.